Where is a good place to watch a sunset in Arizona? Tempe, of course!

 2000 W. Westcourt Way, Tempe, AZ 85282 | (602) 431-2370

-Located at the Phoenix Marriott Resort Tempe at The Buttes, Top of the Rock Restaurant is on a hilltop, with panoramic windows that give diners a 360-degree view of Phoenix, Tempe and Scottsdale.
+Located at the Phoenix Marriott Resort Tempe at The Buttes, Top of the Rock Restaurant sits on a hilltop, offering diners a 360-degree view of Phoenix, Tempe and Scottsdale.
 If the weather is nice enough, sit outside on their patio, enjoy a delicious meal and a nice glass of wine and watch the sunset over the city below.

 8383 S. 48th St., Phoenix, AZ 85044 | (602) 431-6474

 If you’re looking for an authentic Arizona experience, make your way to Rustler’s Rooste.
 Here, you’ll find an indoor slide and waterfall, cowboy hat-adorned staff, live country music and Western fare, including rattlesnake and extra-large steaks with all the fixings!
 With all that Rustler’s Rooste has to offer, there is nothing that can compare to their patio.
 The point of view from there is unlike anything you have ever seen.
 Not only do you get unparalleled views of the city lights, but you can watch the most amazing sunsets here!

 1000 N. College Ave., Tempe, AZ 85281 | (480) 350-5200

 Getting there: Enter the Phoenix Zoo parking lot and veer to the left.
 There will be gates to pass through.
 Enter the Hole in the Rock parking lot.
 Follow the road to the right to a parking lot and ramada.
 The trail is accessible on the right side of the mountain.